Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cận cảnh hai bộ xương cá Ông được phục dựng hoành chỉnh, trưng bày phục vụ du khách tham quan - Ảnh 10.

-Statistics from 2023 to present, there have been more than 150,000 visitors to Tan mausoleum to see the two whale skeletons.
+Statistics from 2023 to the present show that more than 150,000 visitors have come to Tan Mausoleum to see the two whale skeletons.

 Cận cảnh hai bộ xương cá Ông được phục dựng hoành chỉnh, trưng bày phục vụ du khách tham quan - Ảnh 11.